MadTribe/jwechat-parent/README.md

 ## Building the Project
 The project uses maven so Java8 and Maven3 should  be installed.

-In the project folder type:
+In the project folder you can build the jar file with:

 mvn clean package

 In the /jwechat-service/docker folder there is a script: **compile-and-run.sh** Which will build the project and deploy to a a local docker service.